enso-org/enso/docs/semantics/numbers.md

 # Numbers

-In order to enhance the user experience, Enso provides a number hierarchy, encompassing both integers of unbound size and floating-point decimals
+In order to enhance the user experience, Enso provides a number hierarchy, encompassing both integers of unbound size and floating-point decimals.

 <!-- MarkdownTOC levels="2,3" autolink="true" -->